Tax amnesty: Greece

-On September 30, 2010, the Hellenic Parliament ratified a legislation pushed through by the Greek government in an effort to raise revenue, granting tax amnesty to millions of Greek citizens by paying just 55 percent of the outstanding debts.
+On 30 September 2010, the Hellenic Parliament ratified a legislation pushed through by the Greek government in an effort to raise revenue, granting tax amnesty to millions of Greek citizens by paying just 55 percent of the outstanding debts.
 In 2011, the European Commission requested Greece to modify its tax legislation as its tax amnesty was considered discriminatory and incompatible with European Union treaties.

 India

 Government of India allowed the people to declare their undisclosed incomes in Income Declaration Scheme, 2016 and pay a total of 45% tax for one time settlement.
-64,275 disclosures were made amounting to ₹652.5 billion (US$9.4 billion).
+About 64,275 disclosures were made amounting to ₹652.5 billion (US$9.4 billion).
+The scheme was in follow up to the demonetization when the country's Prime minister Narendra Modi scrapped 500 and 1000 rupee bank notes in a bid to flush out cash earned through illegal activities, or earned legally but never disclosed.

 Indonesia

 After several tax amnesties program launched in 1964, 1984 and 2008, Indonesia has applied another tax amnesty in 2016.
-Finally, after 3 consecutives 3 months periods in 2016 and 2017, ended on March 31, 2017, repatriation commitment was Rp 146.6 trillion, but the realization was Rp 128.3 trillion or about $9.61 billion.
+After 3 consecutive 3 months periods in 2016 and 2017, ended on 31 March 2017, repatriation commitment was Rp 146.6 trillion but the realization was Rp 128.3 trillion or about $9.61 billion.
 While asset declaration was Rp 4,855 trillion from 956 thousands tax payers.
 The result is very successful.
-It is new world record, tumbles 2009 Italy tax amnesty program with Rp 1,179 trillion and repatriated Rp 59 trillion.
+It is a new world record that tumbles 2009 Italy tax amnesty program with Rp 1,179 trillion and repatriated Rp 59 trillion.